KalininGroup/Setting-up-an-event-website-tutorial/README.md

 Thanks to GitHub Pages, open-source templates, and AI tools like ChatGPT, you can now create and host a beautiful event website.
 This tutorial will show you exactly how to do it.

-# 2. What You'll Need Before Starting
+# 2. What You'll Need Before Starting?

 Before diving into the technical setup, gather the following information and materials for your event website: